creazy231/cs2-css-flashlight/README.md

 ## 💻 Usage

 ⌨️ Use the `Use` key to toggle the flashlight on and off.
 The default key for this is `E`.
+Or use the `/fl_toggle` command in chat which could then be bind to a different key.

 ## 🤝 Contributing